 Use a clip to divide your hair into multiple sections.
 The more sections, the better.

 After that, apply the dye to your hair using a brush.
-Make sure that all your hair strands are well coated.
-Check your head from all sides to ensure you’ve colored your hair thoroughly.
+Make sure all your strands are well coated.
+Check your head from all sides to make sure you did not miss any spots.

 Cover your hair with a plastic cover or shower cap, and let the dye sit for around 20 to 30 minutes.